thomas051083/psd-psw/event-details/learning-journey-faq.md

 <br>
 <li>
 	<b>How do I get to Eventbrite?</b><br>
 	Each Learning Journey or Activity will have its own unique registration page.
-Click on the link provided on the PSW Microsite to be directed to the Eventbrite form.
+Click on the link provided on the PSW Microsite to be directed to the Eventbrite page.
 </li>
 <br>
 <li>